Dark Shadows Play

 "Yes, Barnabas."
 Willie could tell that Barnabas had closed his eyes.

 Barnabas smiled, his head tilting back slightly, his body a dearness of pleasure.
 How Willie's voice thrilled him, how his submission captivated him.
 Barnabas remained where he stood, feeling the erotic tension growing between them.
 This moment held all that he required to be called sex, though on the outside it would not be visible as such.
 In our minds, we are half gone, Barnabas mused.
 The eloquence of sex requiring few words or actions—and which did not require touch—was a high art that was unknown to those who misunderstood this form of pleasure.
-It allowed for the spontaneity of endless variations, an exactness of increasing and astonishing amounts of passion and pleasure.
+It allowed for the spontaneity of endless variations, an exactness of increasing and astonishing amounts of pleasure and passion.

-At last Barnabas placed the book on the hallway table and turned, walking to the middle of the room, looking down on Willie, who looked at the floor, feeling his desire.
+At last Barnabas placed the book on the hallway table and turned, walking to the middle of the drawing room, looking down on Willie, who looked at the floor, feeling his desire.
 "You may," Barnabas said quietly, with a demanding tone of fond expectation.
 Willie understood.
 He approached with respect and knelt at Barnabas' feet.

 "Feet," Barnabas said, and Willie felt himself falling with a controlled release of desire to the floor, his forehead coming to rest just touching Barnabas' slippers.
 Barnabas looking down on Willie could see his waxing pleasure and passion in so many tiny movements as Willie attempted to remain still.
 "Willie..."
 Barnabas almost whispered, praising him as Willie nuzzled his slippers with his face and lips, kissing and kissing and kissing Barnabas' feet.

+This evening the wind was calm, and the smell of the sea was a gentle, ubiquitous given.
 Barnabas closed his eyes, reaching far out into the night with his vampire senses.
 He was alone.
 How sweet, how sweet.

 Settling into his solitude, he lit another cigarette, enjoying the special heat of the inhaled smoke in his lungs, a different sort of pleasure than that which humans received from smoking.
 He pictured Willie smoking when he didn't know Barnabas was watching him, his small, familiar movements, the loose pursing of his lips, the eroticism of seeing his breath.
 Willie.
 Willie.